lightsprint09/Sourcing/README.md

 ```

 ### AnyDataProvider
-`AnyDataProvider<Element>` is a Type Eraser (http://chris.eidhof.nl/post/type-erasers-in-swift/) for DataProvider.
+`AnyDataProvider<Element>` is a Type Eraser (http://chris.eidhof.nl/post/type-erasers-in-swift/) for DataProviding.
 This can be useful if you want to put diffrent DataProviders in a Container.

 ```swift
 let fetchedResultsDataProvider = FetchedResultsDataProvider<CDTrain>(fetchedResultsController: fetchedResultsController)
 let arrayDataProvider = ArrayDataProvider<CDTrain>(sections: trains)
 let dataProviders: [AnyDataProvider<CDTrain>] = [AnyDataProvider(fetchedResultsDataProvider), AnyDataProvider(arrayDataProvider)]
 ```

+### AnyArrayDataProvider
+`AnyArrayDataProvider<Element>` is a Type Eraser (http://chris.eidhof.nl/post/type-erasers-in-swift/) for ArrayDataProviding.
+This can be useful if you want to put diffrent ArrayDataProviders in a Container or composing features to ArrayDataProvider like filtering, sorting, etc.

 ### Custom DataProvider
 If you want to create a simple DataProvider, implement the `ArrayDataProviding` like the following example